-Throughout the hallways, bedroom, kitchen, and bathroom, a steel rail was installed so that a custom library ladder could be used to access the mezzanine areas.
-This unique system used brushed steel for the stationary components.
-The portable ladder, however, was made of aluminum so that it would be lighter for the homeowners to move around the apartment.
+Throughout the hallways, bedroom, kitchen, and bathroom, a steel rail was installed for a custom library ladder, to give access to the mezzanine areas.
+This unique system used brushed steel for the rail and brackets, and black-anodized aluminum for the portable ladder, to make it light enough to carry from room to room.

 While the living room lost a few feet to create the second bedroom, it gained plenty of linear feet in display storage as a result of the loft renovation.
 Custom black steel bookcases run along the length of one wall.
-The contractor secured these shelves through to the studs as they were rebuilding the apartment, so it’ll easily hold whatever the homeowners decide to put on it!
+The contractor secured these shelves through to the studs as they were rebuilding the apartment, so they’ll be able to handle any load.

 The living room space opens up to the dining nook, which also houses an upright piano.
-An adjacent gallery wall, decorated with black-framed art and photography, provides visual interest along the interior wall.
+An adjacent gallery wall, decorated with black-framed art, provides visual interest along the interior wall.
 Recessed lighting and statement pendants support the minimalist aesthetic.

 Extra storage for the bathroom

 In the smaller bedroom next to the kitchen, they created a lofted sleeping area for guests with a simple mattress set-up, which is also accessible via the library ladder.
 The elevated sleeping loft allows the floor area of the room to be used by the homeowners as a closet and dressing area.

 The bathroom received a similarly modern treatment with a deep soaking tub.
-Shower and sink fixtures, as well as a towel hook in black matte, provide sharp contrast.
+A matte black towel hook and shower and sink fixtures create contrast, and match the overall black-and-white motif.
 Unusually, the homeowners were able to add storage above the shower area, also accessible with the portable library ladder.
-As with the overhead kitchen storage, the space above was not compartmentalized so that it could accommodate large or unwieldy objects that would not fit on regular shelves.
+As with the overhead kitchen storage, the space above was built without shelves or compartments, to accommodate large or odd-shaped items.

 KITCHEN RESOURCES: Custom cabinetry and hardware: Poggenpohl.
 Quartz countertops and backsplash: Silestone.
 Refrigerator, dishwasher, washer/dryer: Miele.
 Range: Bertazzoni.
 Ladder: Custom by contractor.